vicentehelano/ufcaTeX/README.md

   7. ufca.ins: used to strip out the ufca document class from `ufca.dtx'.
   8. ufca-logo.[eps,pdf]: images included in the front cover.
   9. template (directory): a working template to start with.

+## Available courses

+At this moment, ufcaTeX supports only the PROFMAT course.
+We are currently working to extend it to all academic programs at UFCA.

+## A word on bibliography

+As of version 2.0, ufcaTeX no longer distributes BibTeX styles.
+We strongly recommend managing your references with BibLaTeX + biber, as the ABNT rules are already implemented therein.

 ## Installing